DavidLichtenberger/reaper-csurf-us2400/readme.md

 *	**‘US-2400’** – this identifies it as an action the CSurf plug-in is supposed to load.
 *	**‘Pan’ / ‘Chan’ / ‘Aux’** – assigns an action to a certain mode (i.e. the action is only available in that mode).
 You can leave this bit out, then the action will be triggered regardless of current mode.
 * 	**‘NoKey’ / ‘Shift’ / ‘FKey’ / ‘MKey’** – the qualifier key this action is assigned to, obviously.
 You can leave this out, too, for the action to be assigned to all qualifier combinations.
 Use ‘NoKey’ if you want the action assigned to the button without qualifier exclusively.
-‘MKey’ is only available if you haven’t installed the meter mode version (see above) of course.
+‘MKey’ is only available if you haven’t installed the meter mode version (see [Meter Mode or M-Key](#meter-mode-or-m-key) and [Install](#install)) of course.
 *	Lastly, the button itself – available are the 6 Aux Buttons (**‘1’** to **‘6’**), the **‘Null’** button, and the transport section (**‘Rew’, ‘FFwd’, ‘Stop’, ‘Play’, ‘Rec’**).

-**The right form is important for assignment to work:** Separate the above bits by space, dash, space (‘ - ’) and the identification is case sensitive (e.g. ‘Ffwd’ won’t work).
+**The right form is important for assignment to work:** Separate the above bits by space, dash, space (‘ - ’).
+Also, the identification is case sensitive (e.g. ‘Ffwd’ won’t work).

 **The narrower assignment overwrites the wider one.** – Example: Let’s say you have an action ‘(US-2400 - 3)’.
 This should be triggered by the 3rd Aux button, with every qualifier in every mode.
 But if you also have an action ‘(US-2400 - FKey - 3)’ this action overrides the other action (only for FKey/3 of course). ‘(US-2400 - Chan - FKey - 3’ would overide both previous ones.